S-B-Iqbal/Wisconsin-Breast-Cancer-Analysis/README.md

 ## Motivation

-The current project is an attempt to showcase ability of K-means algorithm in the field of Health Informatics.
+The current project is an attempt to showcase ability of K-NN algorithm in the field of Health Informatics.

 ## Contribution